 - Some type of slideshow software

 Search through photo albums and boxes for favorite pictures and ask other family members to contribute.
-There is no limit to the type of format: polaroids, Instamatic, 3x5, 4x6, etc. Slides can be converted too.
+Photographs of any format will work. .
 Once you have them, gang them up on the glass of a flatbed scanner, copy, and send them to your computer.
 Slides can also be converted but require a more specific type of scanner with mounting trays

 Step 1: Select Your Favorite Photos